 One student attended the class remotely from CMU Africa, and joined the demo day presentations from Rwanda via Skype.
-This distributed team -- one from a laptop sitting on a table and one local teammate -- explained their solution to use augmented reality (AR) to assist farmers with the adoption of irrigation technology in Africa.
+This distributed team of two -- one from a laptop sitting on a table and one local teammate -- explained their solution to use augmented reality (AR) to assist farmers with the adoption of irrigation technology in Africa.
 This was the students’ first AR project, and they were excited to try out the features that came out with the latest iOS update in September.

 Another team learned about the health risks associated with a sedentary lifestyle and was tasked with increasing the physical activity level in the citizens of the West Homestead neighborhood of Pittsburgh.

 Even though their team didn’t have any computer science majors, they still were able to create a high-fidelity prototype of a community step-counting app called “Let’s Walk!” during the class.

 The concept is that the app counts the steps of participating walkers nearby.
 Once a certain number of collective steps has been achieved each day, the area unlocks a reward.

 The benefits of a diverse group of students working together were evident by the creativity of their ideas.
 For example, this team’s solution encouraged physical activity by including the gamification of walking, rewards for completing the task (a light show display on the smokestacks and discounts to redeem in local businesses), and the encouragement that comes from working towards a collective goal.

 Doryab was pleased with her students’ work.
 “I believe that when students work on solutions that have social and global impact they become more motivated and committed to the work.
 As a result, they learn faster and deeper and produce better outcomes.
 During the semester, students not only designed complete and innovative solutions but also developed fully functional prototypes of their design, which they demoed on the final day.
 Their clients frequently mentioned that the outcome of projects exceeded their expectations.”